-CaptionMaker provides various options for checking errors, such as missing timecodes, non-sequential timecodes, incorrect words per minute, and so on.
+CaptionMaker provides various options for checking errors, such as missing time codes, non-sequential time codes, incorrect words per minute, and so on.
+A Nexidia XML QC report file can also be imported, to help locate errors with associated .SCC files.